15 Things To Do in Mannheim and Heidelberg in Autumn

 The first reason is simple and out of the question:

 Although Mannheim is internationally not well-known – and neither in Germany it is – there are quite some traits, making this place at least likeable.
-The city of squares is undergoing an overhaul in many parts of social and cultural life, attracting people from the neighboring cities, who are looking for a local job or area to live.
+The city of squares is undergoing an overhaul in many parts of social and cultural life, attracting people from the neighboring cities, who are looking for a local job and area to live.

-Regarding the city’s approach towards international tourism, there are still a lot of things to face.
+Regarding the city’s increasing approach towards international tourism, there are still a lot of obstacles to face.
 However, in the course of the last years the image of the city has already changed from an industrial desolate area to a place providing a high quality of living, working and enjoying different aspects of cultural life.

-8 exclusive tips what to do in Mannheim in autumn and winter
+8 exclusive tips what to do in Mannheim in autumn

 1. Join the Nachtwandel in Jungbusch – Mannheim’s uprising creative district

 If you’re in Mannheim some time in October, don’t miss out on one of the city’s most alternative events.
 Nachtwandel is a night walk through a district that is considered as one of the city’s social hot spots.
 If it’s not the fruity cocktails served in the cozy bars, the scent of chocolate from the chocolate factory nearby will surely lure you into Jungsbusch’s streets.

 Apart from the social problems Jungbusch has to tackle, the area along the harbor is becoming more and more popular among students, artists and young citizens.
 This creative and fresh face of the city can be best experienced at the Nachtwandel, when the spotlight is put on the many uprising bars, galleries, food stands and interactive corners of a district in permanent flux.

 2. Visit the Fernmeldeturm and Luisenpark